Skip to main contentSkip Navigation or Skip to Content

 The name "Kamloops" means "meeting of the waters" because it is where the North and the South Thompson Rivers come together.
 Now, it can be where you come together with us for your future success.

 A city of about 90,000, Kamloops is conveniently located at the junction of three major highways and an airport, and is just hours away from major hubs in BC, Alberta and the United States (and maybe even the place you call home).
-A few more things you may find interesting about Kamloops:
+To learn a few more things you may find interesting about Kamloops, watch the video further down the page.

 Warm and dry

-Kamloops has the third lowest annual rainfall in all of Canada and over 2,000 hours of sunshine annually.
+Kamloops has the third lowest annual rainfall in all of Canada and over 2,000 hours of sunshine.

 Affordable living

-On average, Kamloops has a much lower cost of living than larger cities.
+On average, Kamloops has a much lower cost of living when compared to larger cities.

-Sun Peaks and Harper Mountain ski resorts are both less than an hour’s drive from campus and offer world-class skiing and snowboarding, cross-country skiing, snowshoeing and snowmobiling.
-And in spring, hike along trails in the nearby hills and visit Shuswap Lake — a summer paradise for water-skiing, boating, camping and more.
+Sun Peaks and Harper Mountain ski resorts are both less than an hour’s drive from campus and offer world-class skiing, snowboarding, cross-country skiing, snowshoeing and snowmobiling.
+In spring, hike along trails in the nearby hills and visit Shuswap Lake — a summer paradise for getting outdoors.

 A diverse community